 Learn about our submission evaluation protocol here.

-Absolutely.
-Submitting rape fantasies disguised as “stories” (or anything else that would put you or us on a federal watch list) is a quick way to get your name on it.
+Yep.
+And submitting rape fantasies (or anything else that would put you or us on a federal watch list) is a great way to get your name on it.

 Our standard rejection form reads: